tfry-git/almost.serious.synth/README.md

 There's also some flash and CPU power left to add more synth effects!
 The limit currently is the UI / display, really.
 Some ideas on _what_ to add:
 - Oscillator sync
+- Ring mod
-- More time based effects (line / phasor)
+- More time based effects (line / phasor) - but that may actually be overkill?
 - Reverb - but that needs lots of RAM
-- Filters other than LPF.
+- Filters other than LPF
+- Allow MIDI velocity to modify effects

 It may make sense to switch to larger IL9341 based TFT.
 One popular offering at the time of this writing - while twice the price of an SSD1306 display - sports a 240*320 resolution, includes an SD slot _and_ features a touch-screen, which could allow for a pretty intuitive UI.
 At any rate, the idea is to keep the project mostly modular, so it can be adjusted